Tom Daschle: Obama campaign

-Daschle speaks during the third night of the 2008 Democratic National Convention in Denver, Colorado.
+Daschle speaks during the third night of the 2008 Democratic National Convention in Denver.

 On February 21, 2007, the Associated Press reported that Daschle, after ruling out a presidential bid of his own in December 2006, had thrown his support behind Senator Barack Obama of Illinois for the 2008 presidential election, saying that Obama "personifies the future of Democratic leadership in our country."

 In January 2005, having suggested that Obama take on some of his staffers, Daschle exited the Senate just as Obama entered.
 These included Daschle's outgoing chief-of-staff Pete Rouse who helped to create a two-year plan in the Senate that would fast-track Obama for the presidential nomination.
 Daschle himself told Obama in 2006 that "windows of opportunity for running for the presidency close quickly.
 And that he should not assume, if he passes up this window, that there will be another."

 During the 2008 presidential campaign, Daschle served as a key advisor to Obama and one of the national co-chairs for Obama's campaign.
 On June 3, 2008, Obama lost to Hillary Clinton in the Democratic primary in Daschle's home state of South Dakota, although that night Obama clinched his party's nomination anyway.

 Two days later, sources indicated Daschle "is interested in universal health care and might relish serving as HHS secretary."
 In the general election campaign, Daschle continued to consult Obama, campaign for him across swing states, and advise his campaign organization until Obama was ultimately elected the 44th President of the United States on November 4, 2008.